akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 that can impact write performance.
 @@@

+<a id="first-time-bucket"><a/>
+## First time bucket

+Tagged events are written into time buckets.
+The events by tag query walks the buckets in time order.
+When there is no offset provided to a query then it is not known which bucket to start with.
+It is important to override the first time bucket used to a recent time as the default will result in a delay for queries without an offset as it is a long time ago:

+`akka.persistence.cassandra.events-by-tag.first-time-bucket = "20151120T00:00"`

 ## Consistency

 Event by tag queries are eventually consistent, i.e. if a persist for an event has completed